ggioko/dreams-backend/assumptions.md

   just not a member of the DM anymore and cannot use the DM or access it unless they rejoin.

 ### channel_leave
-* If a channel owner leaves the channel, they will no longer be an owner of the channel, unless they are the only owner where they will still be an owner of the channel.
+* If a channel owner leaves the channel, they will no longer be an owner of the channel, unless they are the only owner remaining.

-## dm
+### dm
 * DM name is set when dm_invite is used and does not change when members are added or removed